Gormenghast (series): Titus Alone

 The story follows Titus as he travels far from Gormenghast and finds a futuristic city dominated by scientists and advanced technology.
 He then travels to a region where a huge modern factory stands by a lake, filled with identical-looking workers.
 There is a smell of death from the factory and it is hinted that sinister experiments are taking place there.
 Titus is increasingly haunted by his memories of Gormenghast and begins to realise its importance to his identity.
 At the same time, the world he encounters is so different from his old home that he begins to doubt that Gormenghast ever really existed.

 Titus is helped by mysterious inhabitants he meets, such as Muzzlehatch, the owner of a zoo, who drives a shark-shaped car and becomes a friend and mentor.
 He is also helped by Muzzlehatch's former lover, Juno, who in turn becomes Titus's lover for a brief period.
 However, Titus also becomes involved with Cheeta, the daughter of the scientist who runs the factory, and who grows to hate Titus and sets out to destroy him.
-This novel is more randomly plotted than its two predecessors, without a strong lead character or a fixed setting.
 A heavily edited first edition was published in 1959; a fuller version compiled by Langdon Jones from Peake's early drafts was issued in 1970 and forms the basis for all subsequent editions.